zindel/esy-reason-react/README.md

 # Notes

 - this repo doesn't work on Windows for the moment
-- using of `fastpack` is purely optional and can be replaced by another bundler of choice
+- usage of `fastpack` is purely optional and can be replaced by another bundler of choice